 Each Steam deck will also come with a power adapter.

 Is there a Steam Deck dock?

-Perhaps the most appealing Steam Deck Feature is the dock that allows you to connect the console to your TV.
+Perhaps the most appealing Steam Deck Feature is the dock that allows you to connect the console to your TV, just like the Nintendo Switch.
 This will not come packaged with the Steam Deck.
 According to an IGN interview, this will be available as a separate purchase.

 What are the Steam Deck games?

 You can run almost anything on it that you would be able to play on your PC via Steam, though you might run into some issues with certain unoptimized titles.
 Valve is trying to verify that as many Steam titles as possible work on the system.
 Games will ultimately be marked as verified, playable, unsupported, and unknown on the Steam Deck storefront.

 For instance, the VR game Half-Life: Alyx is unsupported since it’s only playable in virtual reality.
 Other titles like Team Fortress 2 are playable but may require “some manual tweaking” in order to enjoy properly.
 Since the system is still so new, there are many unanswered questions about compatible games, but at the very least, most Steam titles will be playable on Steam Deck.

 This article was originally published on